You may have answered this question before,

 We can only understand a Mystery

 to a certain extent.
-If we could

-it wouldn't be a Mystery any
+fully understand it, it wouldn't be a Mystery any

 I hope this helps,